The Headline Woman

 The Headline Woman is a 1935 American crime film directed by William Nigh and starring Heather Angel and Ford Sterling.

-The film is also known as The Woman in the Case in the United Kingdom.
+Produced by Mascot Pictures it was distributed by the newly-formed Republic Pictures.
+The film was also known by the alternative title of The Woman in the Case in the United Kingdom.

+Plot

+The daughter of a newspaper owner is sought for murder by the police.
+One of the reporters on the newspaper goes into hiding with her hoping to get a scoop.